sonic-net/SONiC/doc/macsec/MACsec_hld.md

 - Enable or disable the XPN feature by the wpa_cli
 - CLI commands to configure MACsec
 - CLI command `show macsec` to monitor mka session and statistics of MACsec
 - MACsec with PFC.
-A global flag controls sending PFCs with encrypted or clear.
-Reacting to PFCs both encrypted and clear.
+PFC frames can be controlled to encrypted or clear.

 #### Phase III